betsyjwolf/evidence-maps/README.md

 ## Authors

-Wolf is a Research Scientist at the [What Works Clearinghouse](https://ies.ed.gov/ncee/wwc/).
+Wolf is a Education Research Analyst at the [What Works Clearinghouse](https://ies.ed.gov/ncee/wwc/).

 ## Programs and Packages Used in this Project